yahayakayode/AI-Powered-Chatbot-for-Sustainable-Agriculture/README.md

 # Usage Instructions
 You can clone this repository to Google Colab or your local machine.
-Then install necessary dependencies by running in the requirements.txt Finally, run the app.py script to launch the Chatbot interface to interact with the it.
+Then install necessary dependencies by running in the requirements.txt Finally, run the app.py script to launch the Chatbot interface to interact with it.

 # Chatbot Features
-The Chatbot is capable of providing best practices to carry out Maize production in Nigeria from site selection to storage It is also capable of providing location-based recommendation
+The Chatbot is capable of providing best practices to carry out Maize production in Nigeria from site selection to storage It is also capable of providing location-based recommendation.

 # Required dependencies
 pip install the requirements.txt and those in the notebook if you want to use the notebook file